swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

 Still so far we've only seen what I would consider very trivial if impressive examples.
 In the next post we'll look at an advanced example - a non-toy autocompleter input field.
-We will see core.async advantage over traditional object oriented approaches as well as purely reactive approaches.
+We will see core.async's advantage over traditional object oriented approaches as well as purely reactive approaches.